 Because of many things, Saluda is a great place for families with children to consider.
 First of all, many other families with children live here, making Saluda a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Saluda has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Saluda’s overall crime rate is lower than average for the country.

-Being a small city, Saluda does not have a public transit system used by locals to get to and from work.
+Saluda is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Saluda is a somewhat ethnically-diverse city.
 The people who call Saluda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saluda residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Saluda include English, German, Irish, Scottish, and French.